 - Pea/Oat Mix requires approximately 20 lbs of N, 20 lbs of P₂O₅, and 45 lbs of K₂O per ton of forage produced.

 - With adequate soil fertility, this grass/legume mixture should not need additional nitrogen applied.

 - If soil fertility levels are low, consider applying 25 lbs of N/acre between planting and mid- to late-tillering of the barley.

 - Do not exceed a total of 25 lbs/a of N+K if fertilizer is placed in-furrow.

 - Plant into a clean, weed-free seedbed.

-- If weeds are present at planting, consider applying Glyphosate @ 32 oz/acre after planting but before crop emergence to control existing weeds.
+- If weeds are present at planting, consider applying glyphosate before or after planting, but before crop emergence to control

 - There are no herbicide options to control weeds after the crop has emerged.